SawanBhattacharyya/QKD_Noise/README.md

-# Comparative Study of the Quantum Communication Protocol in Noisy Environment.
+# Comparative Study of the Quantum Key Distribution Protocol in Noisy Environment.

 # ABSTRACT:
 Communication at present is rooted deeply in the concept of bits of zeros and